KaiserZZK/MoveNet-CoM/README.md

 Center of mass identification model built with MoveNet for athletic video analysis

+## Prerequisites
+Download MPII images from http://human-pose.mpi-inf.mpg.de/#download and place all images `*.jpg` in the `/data/mpii/images` folder.

 ## Creating the virtual environment and installing dependencies
 ```shell
 conda env create -f environment.yml